isabella232/solutions-geoevent-java/README.md

 ## Requirements

-* ArcGIS GeoEvent Processor (GEP) for Server
+* ArcGIS GeoEvent Extension for Server
-* ArcGIS Geoevent Server Software Development Kit (SDK) - the SDK is included with the Geoevent Server installation
+* ArcGIS Geoevent Extension for Server Software Development Kit (SDK) - the SDK is included with the Geoevent Extension installation
-* Java Development Kit (JDK) 1.6 or greater
+* Java Development Kit (JDK) 1.6.x or 1.7.x
 * [Apache Maven](http://maven.apache.org) (you may follow the GES SDK documentation to learn how to set up a Maven repository)
 * Notes on individual projects
     * Individual projects may have additional requirements.
 See the Readme for [each project](#features) for more information.